Fibre composites in sport

 The same applies in principle to high jump javelins.
 Carbon jumping poles are light, thin and therefore easy to handle with optimal elasticity.
 This makes them the first choice especially for technically experienced athletes.
 A modern CFRP vaulting pole measures about five centimeters in diameter at a length of 3.75 meters and is hollow inside.
 Pole vaulter Lisa Ryzih jumped her personal best of 4.72 meters in 2015 in the gym with a carbon fiberglass pole.

 Carbon plays a special role in the jumping and running disciplines.
 The leg-disabled track and field athletes Oscar Pistorius and Markus Rehm achieved top sporting performances with their carbon fibre leg prostheses and thus made their aids and sports equipment (see below) known throughout the world.

-The Nascar races are a bit more down-to-earth, but here too carbon is indispensable.
+The Nascar races are a bit more down-to-earth, but here too C/SiC-brakes are indispensable.
 For the first time at the 2013 Stockcar race in Daytona, USA, several manufacturers competed with carbon-improved, i.e. lighter Generation 6 vehicles.
 Today, CFRP and composite parts from the body, spoilers and various covers to the steering wheel or cooler are commonplace.
 Incidentally, a Kevlar cover prevents splintering at critical points in the event of an accident, thus ensuring maximum safety.